 - You must be registered full-time (i.e., at least 12 credits per term) in a McGill undergraduate degree program to receive full payment of an annual award.

 - If you are registered for only one term, you must earn a minimum of 14 credits to retain the scholarship.

 See a list of all available Prizes, Awards and Scholarships.

 Detailed information on undergraduate scholarships can be found on the Undergraduate Scholarships and Awards University Calendar.

-The Schulich School of Music offers a financial aid program for students who are interested in pursuing music related activities outside the classroom.
+Scholarship and Student Aid Office (SSAO) offers a financial aid program for students who are interested in pursuing music related activities outside the classroom.
 This program will enhance your educational experience.
-Additional information on the Enriched Educational Opportunities (EEO) program is available here.
+Additional information on the Enriched Educational Opportunities (EEO) Bursary program is available here.

 The Student Aid and Scholarship Office administers McGill bursaries and loans on the basis of financial need for all McGill students.
 This office also offers information on other student-eligible, government financial aid programs.